SkyAlpha/luminus-rpg/README.md

 [DEMO](https://skyalpha.github.io/luminus-rpg.github.io/)

 This is a Work in progress project, meant to be a code base for your 2D Action RPG game.
 It's based on the world class [Phaser Framework](https://phaser.io/), you should be able to use anything that the Phaser Framework provides in this project.
-Though it's not mandatory, it would be nice of you if you credit me for supplying this code base (I have put a lot of work on it).
+Though it's not mandatory, it would be nice of you if you credit me for supplying this code base (I have put a lot of work on it).s

-Luminus RPG Template with ES6 support via [Babel 7](https://babeljs.io/) and [Webpack 4](https://webpack.js.org/) that includes hot-reloading for development and production-ready builds.

-Loading images via JavaScript module `import` is also supported.

 ## Tutorials
 There are a couple of tutorials on how to use features of this template, they are not all covered yet, but you can already do all the basics.
 Just run